timkurvers/valheim-macos/README.md

 These steps take between 15 to 30 minutes to complete, depending on network speed and computing power.

 1. Clone this repository: `git clone https://github.com/timkurvers/valheim-macos`.

+   > __Note__
+   > Downloading the repository as a zip-file may cause [the build to be damaged] due to macOS quarantining
+   > files that originate from the internet.

 2. Navigate to the cloned repository in your terminal of choice.
 3. Run `./build.sh` and follow the instructions.